Health and Longevity Course for Dogs Chapter 7

 What is the pinched hose principle?

-In PART 5 and PART 6 of the Health and Longevity Course for dogs, I wrote about the essential building blocks of your dog's health - minerals and vitamins.
+In Chapter 5 and Chapter 6 of the Health and Longevity Course for dogs, I wrote about the essential building blocks of your dog's health - minerals and vitamins.
 But there is another key component to your canine friend's good health and long life and that is energy, blood and nerve flow.

 Humans work hard but fail to create what nature creates effortlessly